norway99/thesis/README.md

 # thesis

 Hello!
 Simulation videos were taken down from GitHub due to file size!
-They can now be found at the links below:
+They now live at the links below:

 Simulation top view: https://youtu.be/LFL6ZVMuUHo